 Why degenerative disc disease in the lower back is so common

-This combination of weight burden and mobility takes its toll over the years and can result in the natural deterioration of the parts of the spine, which helps to explain why lower back pain is so prevalent later in life.
-However, there are steps that can be taken to slow the onset of degenerative disc disease in the back.
+This combination of weight bearing and mobility takes its toll over the years and can result in the natural deterioration of the parts of the spine, which helps to explain why lower back pain is so prevalent later in life.
+However, the steps described in the following article can help to slow the onset of degenerative disc disease in the back.

-While the normal aging process is a leading cause of degenerative disc disease in the back, there are otherfactors that can increase the likelihood of the condition developing or can worsen the symptoms associated with the condition.
+While the normal aging process is a leading cause of degenerative disc disease in the back, there are other factors that can increase the likelihood of the condition developing or can worsen the symptoms associated with the condition.
 Some of the risk factors for degenerative disc disease are:

-Conservative treatments such as medication, physical therapy, and exercise should always be attempted to treat degenerative disc disease prior to any surgical option.
-If you are experiencing degenerative disc disease in your back and conservative, non-invasive treatments have proven ineffective, contact Laser Spine Institute.
+Conservative treatments such as pain medication, physical therapy and low-impact exercise should always be attempted to treat degenerative disc disease prior to any surgical option.
+If you are experiencing degenerative disc disease in your back and conservative treatments have proven ineffective, contact Laser Spine Institute.